evgenyneu/evgenii.com/app/_posts/blog/2014-02-12-podcast-digest-seo-tips-and-techniques-from-joe-laratro.md

 Make a list of your keywords.

 Create a long-term SEO strategy.
-For example: "write 2 articles per week".
+For example: "write 2 articles per week for a year".

 Each article should be dedicated to a chosen keyword.